guillempuche/nx-expo-next-tamagui/README.md

 [[ -s "$HOME/.sdkman/bin/sdkman-init.sh" ]] && source "$HOME/.sdkman/bin/sdkman-init.sh"
 ```

+## To Do

+- Replecate Expo app in Next app.
+- Create Storybook

 ## Resources

 - Nx packages (AKA, the plugins) at [nx.dev/plugin-registry](https://nx.dev/plugin-registry) where you can find all you need to create, edit and run the monorepo.